-The situation becomes more complicated when the imputation function $m(\cdot)$ is estimated using flexible nonparametric or ML methods.
-Although these methods may substantially improve predictive accuracy, their estimation error often converges to zero slower than $1/\sqrt{n}$.
-Because the customary imputed estimator is not Neyman orthogonal, the estimation error in $\widehat m(\cdot)$ enters the estimator directly through the remainder term in \eqref{eq:imp_decomp} If the prediction error $\widehat m(\mathbf{x}_k)-m(\mathbf{x}_k)$ does not decrease sufficiently fast, this remainder term may dominate the sampling variability.
-As a result, while the estimator may still remain consistent for $\mu$ provided that prediction errors vanish on average, root-$n$ consistency and a central limit theorem typically no longer hold.
-In such situations, the additional variability induced by estimating $m(\cdot)$ is difficult to characterize, which makes reliable variance estimation particularly challenging.\\
+The situation becomes more complicated when $m(\cdot)$ is estimated using flexible nonparametric or ML methods.
+Although these methods may improve predictive accuracy, their estimation error often converges more slowly than $1/\sqrt{n}$.
+Because the customary imputed estimator is not Neyman orthogonal, this error enters directly through the remainder term in \eqref{eq:imp_decomp} If the prediction error $\widehat m(\mathbf{x}_k)-m(\mathbf{x}_k)$ does not decrease sufficiently fast, the remainder may dominate the sampling variability.
+The estimator may still be consistent for $\mu$ if prediction errors vanish on average, but root-$n$ consistency and a central limit theorem need not hold.
+In such cases, the additional variability induced by estimating $m(\cdot)$ is difficult to characterize, making reliable variance estimation challenging.\\

 From a practical perspective, this means that ML-based single imputation may still perform well for point estimation in large samples, but it generally does not support valid statistical inference without modifying the estimation strategy.
-This observation motivates the use of the double debiased ML (DML) framework of Chernozhukov et al.\ (2018), which combines Neyman orthogonality with cross-fitting to control the impact of nuisance estimation and restore valid root-$n$ inference.
+This observation motivates the use of the double/debiased ML (DML) framework of Chernozhukov et al.\ (2018), which combines Neyman orthogonality with cross-fitting to control the impact of nuisance estimation and can restore valid root-$n$ inference under suitable conditions.
 These ideas are developed in the next section.

-\subsection{The oracle AIPW estimator}
+\subsection{THE ORACLE AIPW ESTIMATOR}

 We begin by introducing an oracle version of the augmented inverse probability weighted (AIPW) estimator for the finite population mean $\mu$.
 This estimator assumes that both the outcome regression function $m(\cdot)$ and the response propensity score $p(\cdot)$ are known.
 Although unrealistic in practice, this assumption provides a useful benchmark for developing feasible estimators.
 The oracle AIPW estimator of $\mu$ is defined as